-- Strength: A focus on personal development - O Benefits for upper year students: The Peer Mentoring Programme gives Access Service staff an opportunity to develop closer working relationships with older students, observe their performance, and offer constructive feedback as they perform their roles.
+- Strength: A focus on personal development - Benefits for upper year students: The Peer Mentoring Programme gives Access Service staff an opportunity to develop closer working relationships with older students, observe their performance, and offer constructive feedback as they perform their roles.
 Upper year students receive targeted leadership development programmes to assist them both with their duties as a Peer Mentor and with fulfilling their career ambitions. - Strength: A strong sense of belonging within the educational institution - Benefits for upper year students: Upper year students who serve as Peer Mentors report a heightened connection both with the DIT Access Service and with DIT in general.
-This deeper connection with a higher education institution correlates positively with student retention and graduation rates, as well as giving the student a sense of purpose outside of the classroom. - Area for Growth: Embedding Peer Mentoring more closely within academic departments - Officers in the Access Service, but weak links with the lecturing staff in their own academic departments.
+This deeper connection with a higher education institution correlates positively with student retention and graduation rates, as well as giving the student a sense of purpose outside of the classroom. - Area for Growth: Embedding Peer Mentoring more closely within academic departments - Reasons: Mentors report feeling strong links with the two Post-Entry Project Officers in the Access Service, but weak links with the lecturing staff in their own academic departments.
 Mentors often feel ill prepared to respond to academic concerns when they are flagged by first year students.
 They report feeling unfamiliar with policies and procedures relevant to their own department, often stating that lecturing staff seem quite distant.